masashi-y/genbert_allennlp/README.md

 python -m genbert.datasets.drop config/drop_dataset.jsonnet
 ```

-which process tha files specified in `train_data_path` and `validation_data_path` in the jsonnet file and can be equivalently written as:
+which process the files specified in `train_data_path` and `validation_data_path` in the jsonnet file and can be equivalently written as:

 ```sh
 for target in train dev; do